srobo/runbook/docs/competition/livestream/scenes.md

 If the livestream is going to have a few key presenters, it's helpful to have a scene which shows their faces on stream.
 Depending on how the presenters are communicating, this may be implemented in a few different ways.

 If they're communicating using Google Meet, or another video chat service, a screen capture of that can be cropped and embedded into OBS.
+When cropping, it's preferred to aim for a more landscape layout than portrait.

 If they're in the same room, a simple video capture is enough.